scverse/scvi-tools/docs/user_guide/models/scvi.rst

 By default the mean over these samples is returned, but users may pass `return_mean=False` to retrieve all the samples.

 Notably, this function also has the `transform_batch` parameter that allows counterfactual prediction of expression in an unobserved batch.
-See the COUNTERFACTUAL TUTORIAL FOR MORE DETAIL.
+See the :doc:`/user_guide/background/counterfactual_prediction` guide.

 Differential expression
 -----------------------

 Differential expression analysis is achieved with :func:`~scvi.model.SCVI.differential_expression`. scVI tests differences in magnitude of :math:`f_w\left( z_n, s_n \right)`.
-More info is in the DE TUTORIAL.
+More info is in :doc:`/user_guide/background/differential_expression`.